retaildevcrews/k6labs/labs/in-cluster/README.md

 ## Goal

-This lab demonstrates running k6 wihtin a Kubernetes cluster sending metrics to prometheus and visualizing data in grafana
+This lab demonstrates running k6 within a Kubernetes cluster sending metrics to Prometheus and visualizing data in Grafana

 ## Getting Started